-Mayo Clinic has the expertise and tools to distinguish pouchitis from other possible causes of symptoms.
+Mayo Clinic has the expertise and tools to diagnose pouchitis.
+In part, the diagnosis involves ruling out other possible causes of signs and symptoms.
 Most of the time, suspected pouchitis can be accurately diagnosed with the following combination of methods:

 - Physical examination

 - Stool tests to exclude infections as the cause of signs and symptoms

 - Endoscopic examination of the pouch, in which the doctor will insert a tube containing a light and a tiny camera to view the inflamed area

 - Biopsy of tissue from the lining of the pouch